Dog laws in Nevada tend to vary by city and locality. Here are five key things to know:

 1. Who can own dogs?

-Anyone can own dogs in Nevada unless they have been legally prohibited from doing so.
+Anyone can own dogs in Nevada unless they have been prohibited from doing so.
 Children may own dogs, though their parents or guardians would also be liable for them.

 2. Must dogs be licensed in Nevada?